Angel of the North: Design

 The Angel, like much of Gormley's other work, is based on a cast of his own body.
 The steel sculpture is 208 tonnes, 20 m tall, with wings measuring 54 m across.
 Its sheer size and dominance over the surrounding landscape allows for an artistic impact on a large audience.
 Its wingspan is often compared to that of a Boeing 757 jet, which is actually smaller.
 The wings are 6.2 m high at the point where they join the body.
 It is defined by a rusty, oxidised colour which comes from the COR-TEN weathering steel material which, despite being distinctive, does not contrast harshly with the nearby environment.
 Inspired by this colour, Gormley had originally intended to call the sculpture The Iron Angel of the North.
 The wings are angled 3.5 degrees forward to create, according to Gormley, "a sense of embrace".
 They are regular and symmetrical in shape, which contrast with the asymmetrical body.

 The Angel, which weighs 208 tonnes, stands on top of a 5.3 m base, which itself rests on a concrete slab 150 cm thick covering 100 m2.

 Due to its exposed location, Gateshead Council's engineering director sought advice from Ove Arup & Partners on how the sculpture could be built to withstand winds of over 100 mph.
 Although sculptures are often made out of bronze, Arup determined that the material would not be strong enough for a structure the size of the Angel, and weathering steel was used instead.
 The sculpture, in contrast to other sculptures including the Statue of Liberty, has no internal skeleton to aid with wind resistance or overall stability.
 Instead, vertical parallel "ribs" run from the head to the feet of the sculpture which function as an external skeleton, breaking up the strength of oncoming wind and focussing it down to the foundations.

 Although the Angel of the North is a static sculpture, it is intended to be viewed from many angles and by travellers who pass by at speed – an average of 60 mph by road.
+A clause which was added by Gormley to the original agreement concerning the sculpture in 1994 states that it cannot be illuminated.
 The Angel of the North was designed to have a life of more than 100 years.
 It has been claimed that it is Britain's largest sculpture, but other sculptures – including Anish Kapoor's ArcelorMittal Orbit – also claim the title.